Jjjkm/Getting-and-Cleaning-Data-Course-Project/README.md

   ##2.4 rename the columns of 33 the features (mean and std*66)

 ## 3 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-  ##3.1 bind the columns of the subject, activity and the mean and std selected for the 33 features
+  ##3.1 bind the columns of the subject, activity and the mean and std selected for the 33 features cbind(subject,activity,dat)

   ##3.2 rename all elements in activity column to the actual activity name